FFmpeg/FFV1/ffv1.md

 ## Samples

-Positions used for context and median predictor are:
+Relative to any sample `X`, six other relatively positioned samples from the coded samples and presumed border are identified according to the labels used in the following diagram.
+The labels for these relatively positioned samples are used within the median predictor and context.

 ```
 +---+---+---+---+